p4535992/adf-workbench-process20/README.md

 ## Prerequisites

-The application is configured to login to both ACS and APS at the locations specified in the **proxy.conf.json** file.
+The application is configured to login to an APS server at the location specified in the **proxy.conf.json** file.

-If you only need to login to one of the backing services update the **src/app/app.component.html** file and the `providers` property.
+If you also need to login to ACS, then update the **src/app/app.component.html** file and the `providers` property.
-Use `'ECM'` for ACS and `'BPM'` for APS.
+Use 'ECM' for ACS and 'BPM' for APS.
+Or use 'ALL' to login to both.

 ## Development server